-1.5.6 Fault Tree Analysis
+1.4.6 Fault Tree Analysis

-The fault tree analysis (FTA) is a deductive method, whereby the top event is given and the analysis focuses on the search of the causes that may trigger it.
+The FTA is a deductive method, whereby the top event is given and the analysis focuses on the search of the causes that may trigger it [11].
 The principle is to start from the top event and identify the immediate causes or failures.
-Then each of these failures is again considered as an event and is analysed to identify the next generation of causes or failures.
+Then each of these failures is again considered as an event and is analyzed to identify the next generation of causes or failures.
 In this way, a hierarchy of the causes is built up, where each cause stems from parent causes as in a generation tree (Figure 1.8).
 Such a tree may be developed to infinity; nevertheless, the depth of the analysis can easily be adjusted to function as the objectives of the analysis.
-In most cases, the depth of the analysis is adjusted to allow the design of riskreducing measures.
+In most cases, the depth of the analysis is adjusted to allow the design of risk-reducing measures.
 For example, in the analysis of a chemical process, when a pump failure is found, it is not useful to find out what caused the pump failure.
-For the process safety, it may be more appropriate to provide a back-up pump or to increase the maintenance frequency of the pump.
-Thus, in general the analysis is stopped at the failure of elementary devices as valves, pumps, control instruments, and so on.
+For the process safety, it may be more appropriate to provide a backup pump or to increase the maintenance frequency of the pump.
+Thus, in general, the analysis is stopped at the failure of elementary devices such as valves, pumps, control instruments, and so on.

 A special feature of the FTA is that different events are linked by logical relationships.
-One possibility is the logical "AND", meaning that two parent events must be realized simultaneously in order to generate the child event.
+One possibility is the logical "AND," meaning that two parent events must be realized simultaneously in order to generate the child event.
 The other possibility is the logical "OR" meaning, whereby only the realization of one parent event is sufficient to generate the child event.
-It becomes clear that the realization of an event behind an "AND" gate is less likely to occur than events behind an "OR" gate.
-This allows for a quantification of the fault tree.
+It becomes clear that the realization of an event behind an "AND" gate is less likely to occur than events behind an